- Services & Solutions

-Nicole Arshan, Ph.D., is a Senior Researcher in the Center for Education Policy at SRI International.
-Arshan specializes in the design and execution of rigorous mixed-methods studies evaluating educational interventions designed to impact student achievement through improved instructional quality.
+Nicole Arshan, Ph.D., Principal Education Researcher and Evaluation Methods Lead at SRI Education, specializes in the design and execution of randomized control trials (RCTs) and other rigorous large-scale studies of the impacts of interventions designed to improve instructional quality.
 These studies combine formative feedback to support program implementation with independent and empirically rigorous summative impact evaluations.

 Arshan is principal investigator of the evaluation of the National Writing Project’s Investing in Innovation (i3) Scale-up grant implementing the College, Career, and Community Writers Program (C3WP).
 C3WP introduces teachers to new instructional practices through professional development, resources, and formative assessment tools for source-based argument writing.
 The i3 scale-up evaluation of C3WP will include a two-year RCT of the program in grades 7–10 and a one-year RCT in grades 4–5.
 The study will include measures of implementation fidelity and treatment-control contrast.
 Outcomes will include data on student source-based argument writing and daily instructional practice.
 The project will also investigate the National Writing Project’s strategies to scale C3WP.
 Prior evaluations of this work have found positive impacts of C3WP on students’ source-based argument writing in grades 7–10.